The Gallant Hours: Historical accuracy

 The producers went to great lengths to interview staff members who had worked with Admiral Halsey during World War II, including two interviews with the admiral himself by James Cagney, during the preproduction research for The Gallant Hours.
 Cagney's dignified portrayal may have softened Halsey's often salty, pugnacious personality.
 For example, when he received his orders to assume command of the South Pacific forces, Admiral Halsey's response was: "Jesus Christ and General Jackson!
 This is the hottest potato they ever handed me!"
 Also, there was one aspect of Halsey's personality neither the script nor Cagney touched on in any way: that of his reputation as a "sea dog", with "a girl in every port".
 Halsey's nickname "Bull" was supposedly conferred on him by his fellow officers, not for his toughness in combat, but for his off-duty exploits ashore.

 The action of the film takes place over a five-week period, between October 8, 1942, and December 1, 1942.
-However, for dramatic effect, the April 18, 1943, death of Admiral Yamamoto some five months after the film's time period, was portrayed as being during the struggle for Guadalcanal.
+For dramatic effect, the April 18, 1943, death of Admiral Yamamoto some five months after the film's time period, was portrayed as being during the struggle for Guadalcanal.
+The Japanese diplomatic code, Purple, was broken in 1940.
+Their naval code, JN-25, was broken in 1942, prior to the Battle of Midway, which was in June 1942.
+This film makes it look like JN-25 was broken during the time of the film, Oct-Nov 1942.

-Due to a lack of available Grumman F4F Wildcat fighters at the time of filming, the very similar looking, somewhat larger Grumman F6F Hellcat, which was not yet available at the time, was substituted in one scene.
+Due to a lack of Grumman F4F Wildcat fighters at the time of filming, the similar looking, somewhat larger Grumman F6F Hellcat, which was not yet available at the time, was substituted in one scene.